Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
-Launch your Particl Desktop client and make sure you have PART coins in your :guilabel:`public` balance.
+Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.

 That's all.
-Staking is working as long as your node is online.
+Staking is working as long as your :term:`node` is online.

 **Password protected client**

 .. rst-class:: bignums

 	#.
-Launch your Particl Desktop client and make sure you have PART coins in your :guilabel:`public` balance.
+Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.
 	#.
 Click the :guilabel:`padlock` icon at the top right corner of your client.
 	#.
 Click on the downward facing arrow next to :guilabel:`Additional unlock options` in the overlay window.
 	#.
 Check the :guilabel:`Unlock for staking only` box.
 	#.
 Enter your password and click the :guilabel:`Unlock wallet` button.

 That's it.
-Staking is working as long as your node is online.
+Staking is working as long as your :term:`node` is online.

 Cold staking
 ------------

 Cold staking is a more advanced, secure, and flexible staking option.
 It requires you to have a separate device that can remain connected to the internet at all times.
 This can be a hardware device like a `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_, but it can also be `VPS or cloud server <https://en.wikipedia.org/wiki/Virtual_private_server>`_ (i.e. DigitalOcean, AWS, Google Cloud, etc).

-The staking node's sole purpose is to stake PART coins held on external addresses.
-The staking node itself doesn't contain any coin, it only tells the network that it's staking on behalf of another address.
-For this reason, hosting a staking node on any VPS server provider is entirely secure and will not put your PART coins at risk of being stolen.
-If a hacker or malicious gets access to your staking node, there is no coin to steal.
+The staking :term:`node`'s sole purpose is to stake PART coins held on external addresses.
+The staking :term:`node` itself doesn't contain any coin, it only tells the network that it's staking on behalf of another address.
+For this reason, hosting a staking :term:`node` on any VPS server provider is entirely secure and will not put your PART coins at risk of being stolen.
+If a hacker or malicious gets access to your staking :term:`node`, there is no coin to steal.

 **On your staking device...**

-Prerequisite: Choose what device you want to use as a staking node (i.e. `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e. `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.
+Prerequisite: Choose what device you want to use as a staking :term:`node` (i.e. `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e. `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.

 .. rst-class:: bignums